 The large proportion of strain and class specific pseudogenes, as well as the presence of active TE families, point towards multiple genomic rearrangements in mouse genome evolution.
-To this end we examined the conservation of pseudogene genomic loci between each of the mouse strains and the reference genome for one-to-one pseudogene orthologs in each pair (Figure 4A,B).
+To this end we examined the conservation of pseudogene genomic loci between each of the mouse strains and the reference genome for one-to-one pseudogene orthologs in each pair (Figure 5A_B).
 We observed that on average more than 97.7% of loci are conserved across the laboratory strains and 96.7% of loci are conserved with respect to the wild strains.
 By contrast only 87% of Caroli loci were conserved in the reference genome, while Pahari showed only 10% conservation.
-The significant drop in the number of conserved major karyotype-scale differences and large genomic rearrangements exhibited by Caroli and Pahari \cite{Kolmogorov2017, Flicek2017}.
-The proportion of un-conserved loci follows a logarithmic curve that matches closely the divergent evolutionary time scale of the mouse strains suggesting a uniform rate of genome remodeling processes across the murine taxa (Figure 4C).
+The significant drop in the number of conserved pseudogene loci between the reference genome and outgroup strains is in agreement with the observed major karyotype-scale differences and large genomic rearrangements exhibited by Caroli and Pahari \cite{Kolmogorov2017,Flicek2017}, The proportion of un-conserved loci follows a logarithmic curve that matches closely the divergent evolutionary time scale of the mouse strains suggesting a uniform rate of genome remodeling processes across the murine taxa (Figure 5C).